intel/QAT_Engine/docs/qat_common.md

 # QAT_HW and QAT_SW Co-existence

-Intel&reg; QAT OpenSSL\* Engine supports QAT_HW and QAT_SW Co-existence build with both QAT_HW and QAT_SW dependant libraries(QAT Driver, crypto_mb and
+Intel&reg; QAT OpenSSL\* Engine supports QAT_HW and QAT_SW Co-existence build with both QAT_HW and QAT_SW dependent libraries(QAT Driver, crypto_mb and
 ipsec_mb) linked in the qatengine.so library.
 This support can be enabled at build time when both QAT_HW flag `--with-qat_hw_dir=/path/to/QAT_Driver` and QAT_SW flag `--enable-qat_sw` configured together in the build configure